-The proposed mix, location and orientation of retail uses to streets, established at the rezoning and further developed with this application, satisfies the policy.
+The proposed mix, location and orientation of retail uses to streets, established at the rezoning and further developed with this application, generally satisfies the policy.
 Further design development is sought to strengthen the relationship between ground-level retail and the Public Realm at certain locations.
-These changes are sought under Recommended Conditions 1.3 and 1.6.